abachman/clock.js/README.md

 * Clock counts time.
 * Makes time useful.
 * Clock uses setTimeout but is self correcting.
 * Count down?
 Count up!
-Clock no care, but count down preferred.
+Clock doesn't care, but count down is preferred.
 * DOES NOT FIDDLE WITH THE DOM.
 Display time however you want.

 Written with ♥ in [vanilla.js](http://vanilla-js.com/).